 Reversing a Bank Account Levy

-If you’ve been served with a bank account levy notice, you may be able to get the order reversed if certain circumstances apply.
+If you’ve been served with a bank account levy notice, you might be able to get the order reversed if certain circumstances apply.

 Don’t have grounds for reversing the bank levy?
 You can still attempt to negotiate a settlement with your creditor before the bank account garnishment is executed.
 As a final option, filing bankruptcy will halt any court proceedings, including a levy.